RedaMez/MetroMap/README.md

 [![](./documents/screenshots/homepage-screenshot.png)](documents/screenshots/homepage-screenshot.png)

-Here is my public transportation navigation project, which enables users to obtain the best route based on their various needs, along with information about Parisian metro lines and connections.
+MetroMap is a public transportation navigation project, which enables users to obtain the best route based on their various needs, along with information about Parisian metro lines and connections.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>